Faith and the Catholic Tradition

-The three levels of course, thus, form an integrated sequence in the Faith and Catholic Tradition core area requirement.
+The three levels of courses in the Faith and Catholic Tradition core area requirement, thus, form an integrated sequence.
 The first course (THEO 101) introduces the tradition of Christian theological reflection.
 The second-level courses (at the THEO 200 or THEO 300 level) invite students “to do” theology—that is, to engage in reasoning about faith.
 In the third-level courses, students bring theological concepts and methods into dialogue with other disciplines.

 Students select three courses as follows: